Texas Tech University

 Byron Ashley has artworks selected into Marfa Invitational

-Byron Ashley, a third year MFA candidate in printmaking and ceramics, had several artworks selected into the Marfa Invitational, an exhibition of Texas Artists presented at Saint George Hall in Marfa, TX and organized by Michael Phelan (May 15-26, 2025).
+In May, Byron had several artworks selected into the Marfa Invitational, an exhibition of Texas Artists presented at Saint George Hall in Marfa, TX and organized by Michael Phelan (May 15-26, 2025).

 In May Ashley, in a collaboration with the Speedball Corporation, will also be doing an "Instagram Takeover" for Speedball Ceramic's Instagram account.
 During the week of May 12-16, 2025 he will be posting videos and reels of his screenprinting underglaze processes on greenware and waterslide decal paper using Speedball Ceramics' line of Ceramic Underglazes.